xytis/GURPS/Campaigns/Ravnica/08_prep.md

 A shack with semi broken tavern sign.
 You are greeted by a small sharp eared goblin.

-## The Oathkeeper Emporium

-Conveniently built on intersection between the Blistercoils, the Bulwark and the Smelting quarter.
-This place is bustling most of the time, filled with after work Boros legionnaires, passing through Gruul demolishers, scientists from Izzet and Simmic, and a whole lot of Orzhov higher members, who come here for good food and a fine show.
-You can always find someone who is interested in a bet on the next fight or a quarrel for one.
-Cutthroats and enforcers are kept at relative peace outside the arena, as one of the house rule states that fighting without a proper betting round is heavily punished by Orzhov overlords.

-Dark stone building, with a curved facade decorated in pillars.
-There is a large porthole to allow unrestricted entry through dark wood gate.
-On the sides of main passageway there are two small doors, used by security and other personnel.
-There is an alley leading around the building and separating it from every other structure in the vicinity.
-Above the alley some fancier buildings have stone and glass bridges connecting them with upper floors of the arena.
-You can stop and observe various statues in the arches throughout the curving wall.
-Most of the statues depict previous champions of the arena.
-Large ogres, human sized shapes and tiny goblins stand in stone with their weapons of choice raised to the outside world.

-Inside a maze of tunnels and stairs lead to the small podiums built from the same stone, housing one or more tables, overlooking the arena.
-There are more private rooms that open up tho the main arena, mostly used by the wealthy.
-Below the bloody arena a series of chambers lie.
-In there fighters prepare for combat.
-Even below that a huge kitchen is located, with passageways through the Undercity to Golgari and Rakdos territories.
-Both of those are necessary allies when providing food and organising daily fights and performances.

-When no fights are organised the Emporium serves as imp controlled restaurant.

 ## The Quicksilver Bat Bridge over The Death Chasm